kgateway-dev/kgateway.io/content/docs/operations/debug.md

 ---
 title: Debug your setup
 weight: 5
-description: Use built-in tools to troubleshoot issues in your {{< reuse "docs/snippets/product-name.md" >}} setup.
 ---

+Use built-in tools to troubleshoot issues in your {{< reuse "docs/snippets/product-name.md" >}} setup.

 {{< reuse "docs/snippets/product-name.md" >}} is based on [Envoy proxy](https://www.envoyproxy.io).
 If you experience issues in your environment, such as policies that are not applied or traffic that is not routed correctly, in a lot of cases, these errors can be observed at the proxy.
 In this guide you learn how to use the {{< reuse "docs/snippets/product-name.md" >}} and Envoy debugging tools to troubleshoot misconfigurations on the gateway.